lcavasso/Categorize_app_basel/README.md

 	conda activate py37

-## Description of Materials In The Repo
+## Description of materials in the repo

 ### To prepare daylong audio recordings for annotation and annotate them